Gufert/project-social/README.md

 Select local directory for clone

 Open terminal in VS Code
-npm install
-ng serve --open
+Run `npm install` to install Angular then run `ng serve --open` to run.

 ## Development server